tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You can filter on which order or shipment events to receive, in the order & shipment webhook settings in your company settings or filter events yourself in your integration.
 * You can configure to receive the simple delivery schedule, in the order webhook settings in your company settings.
 * You can use the simple delivery schedule.
-* You can use XML instead of JSON.
+* You can choose to use XML instead of JSON.
 * You do not have to build or configure the polling pattern.

 Con's: